jabou19/Project1-Machine-Learning-and-data-mining/README.md

 # Machine-Leaning-Project1
-It is a project 1 for introduction to machine learning course
+It is a project 1 for the Introduction to Machine Learning and Data Mining course [The project description](Project-description/02450%20project_1.pdf) and the project data set The report on the project
 # 1. Title of Database:
     Abalone data